Kento Haraguchi: Haraguchi vs. Lompetch, Yamazaki

 At a press conference held by RISE on February 18, 2022, it was announced that Haraguchi would next face the ISKA Muay thai world super lightweight champion Lompetch Y'zdgym.
 The fight was scheduled for RISE El Dorado 2022, which took place on April 2, 2022.
-He won the fight by first round technical knockout, scoring three knockdowns in one round.

-Haraguchi faced the K-1 World GP 2016 -65kg Japan Tournament winner and one-time K-1 Super Lightweight champion Hideaki Yamazaki on June 19, 2022, on the undercard of The Match 2022.
+He won the fight by first-round technical knockout, scoring three knockdowns in one round.
+Haraguchi next faced the K-1 World GP 2016 -65kg Japan Tournament winner and one-time K-1 Super Lightweight champion Hideaki Yamazaki on June 19, 2022, on the undercard of The Match 2022.
 The event was broadcast by Abema TV as a pay per view.
 Haraguchi won the fight by a second-round technical knockout.
 He knocked Yamazaki down twice in the opening round, first time with a flurry of punches with under a minute left in the round and the second time with a straight.
 Following a second knockdown in the next round, the referee opted to step in and stop the fight.
 It was later revealed that Haraguchi had broken Yamazaki's jaw, who was forced to undergo surgery as a result.